If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 What Do We Use Then?

 What makes something right is when the motive is giving, self-sacrificial love, this is the desire, and when the actions or thoughts focus on or carry out the good desire.
-Not stealing and respecting other people’s property is love, for instance.
+Respecting other people’s property by not stealing or using what is theirs is love, for instance.
 Being faithful to one’s spouse is love.
 Desiring to cheat on one’s spouse would be an unloving or an evil desire.
 Coveting someone’s things is an unloving or evil desire.

 As always what defines right is the 10 commandments.
 Taking a deeper look at the 10 Commandments reveals they aren’t just actions, but principles.
 In other words there is a motive actuating each of them.
 If your dog grabs a stranger’s bag and runs off with it, we don’t say the dog is stealing.
 Because we know the dog does not possess moral agency and therefore there is no immoral motive involved when a dog takes something that belongs to someone.
 But if a person does the same thing it’s stealing.
 Motive is present in all 10.
 Lying isn’t lying without a motive to deceive.
 Simply being incorrect about a fact and unknowingly giving someone false information isn’t lying.
 Lying is when the intent to deceive for personal gain at the expense of others is present in one’s actions and will.
 Same thing with all the other 10.
 If a person learning a new language intends to use a swear word to curse at their parents, but uses the wrong word and ends up saying something loving instead, this is still a violation of the 5th commandment.
 They intended to curse at their parents so they are disrespecting their parents.
 Likewise if someone intends to say something kind to their parent as they are learning a new language and they say a swear word by accident, this isn’t a violation of the 5th Commandment as the swearing was an accident.
 One could go on for some time with such examples about how motive is inherent within the concept of sin and of righteousness.